Left: Sheetal Rawal, scientist (human genetics) & founder of Apsara Skin Care

 Each of these recipes I shared with you should be used no more than 1-2 times a week.
 We want to replace microdermabrasion with the gentle effectiveness of nature, but we do not want to overwhelm our skin.
 Always follow these masks with a serum and lotion for your skin type.
 I always insist on a daily skin care routine to keep your skin is perfect health and flawless appearance.
-Read this page to find out your skin type.
-This video will teach you about an ideal daily skin care routine and how to build yourself one.

 Questions?
 Comments?
 Share your thoughts with me in comments below.

 If you want to know how to start a personalized skin care regimen, click here and Sheetal will reply back soon.